sophiemiddleton/StatsTool2021/README.md

 It is currently in development.

+# Target analysis:

+During the Mu2e-II study several target designs and materials have been looked at.

+In StatsTool we have the ability to choose a Target element using the ```--target``` command on initialization.

+Curent choices are:

+* Aluminium - use ```--target Al```
+* Titanium - use ```--target Ti```
+* Vanadium - use ```--target V```

+The parameters altered for different targets include:

+* muonstopsperPOT
+* capturesperStop
+* decaysperStop
+* Radiative DIO corrections

+Currently there is no analytical expression for DIO corrections in Vanadium so we use a slightly altered version of those for Titanium.

 # To Run:

 To run the code use the ```driver.sh``` script, edit the paths accordingly, in the form: